Peter Fischli & David Weiss: Collections

-Their works are held, among others, in the collections of the Tate, and the Guggenheim.
+Their works are held, among others, in the collections of the Tate, United Kingdom, the Pérez Art Museum Miami, Florida, and the Guggenheim, New York.

 Recognition

 Fischli and Weiss won the Golden Lion prize at the 2003 Venice Biennale for Questions, an installation of over 1,000 photographic slides of handwritten existential questions the artists had collected over many years.
 In 2006 they received the Roswitha Haftmann Prize, Switzerland.